Zzarek/FoundryHotSeatObserver/README.md

 ## Current Use Configuration

  Currently to use this module you need to add a player named either 'Observer' or 'Hot Seat'.
-This player should be assigned as owner for every charachter.
+This player should be assigned as owner for every character you want the player to access.

 ## Future Feature ideas based on demand
  1. Ideally configuring the name of the hot seat role will be ideal, as opposed to a pair of hardcoded names